Aligning our financings with our CSR aspirations

 Our industry-leading approach to sustainable finance incorporates environmental, social and governance (ESG) factors into a number of our transactions.
 These innovative tools make it possible to finance our activities in a way that is true to our corporate vision of having a meaningful and sustainable impact on our communities.

 This approach allows us to align our financing activities with our CSR priorities, broaden our pool of investors and drive innovation forward within the real estate industry.

-Over the past three years, we have deployed nearly $2 billion in sustainable financing through a wide range of instruments.
+Over the past three years, we have deployed more than $10 billion in sustainable financing through a wide range of instruments.
 We will strive to build further on these efforts in the years to come, working in close collaboration with our partners.

 85 Broad Street: First “green bond” CMBS in the U.S.

 Acquired by Ivanhoé Cambridge in 2017, this prestigious office building in the heart of Manhattan was awarded LEED Platinum certification after a series of major upgrades to the property.

 In collaboration with us, Natixis issued the first green-specific tranche in a commercial mortgage-backed security (CMBS) for 85 Broad Street.